thojmr/CardDataDetector/README.md

 Use case: "right click a possible card image > select open image in new tab > check icon color in that new tab".

-It's too much effort to host this officially through the Chrome App Store, so you'll install it as an unpacked extension (below).
+It's too much effort to host this officially through the Chrome App Store, so you'll need to install it as an unpacked extension (below).

 ## How to install
 1. Download the latest .zip from the Releases page